Cornell-Tech-Urban-Tech-Hub/BIDscope/src/content/projects/fifth-avenue-brooklyn.md

 - StreetMix: Measures changes in foot traffic, flood prevention effectiveness, and traffic congestion based on different street configurations.
 - FloodNet: Visualizes flooding patterns from the Gowanus Canal during major storm events, based on elevation data.
 - GAMA: Models localized flooding from rainfall and storms showing water diffusion and barrier effectiveness.
+GAMA depicts generic flooding behavior across the terrain, regardless of whether water originates from rainfall, canal overflow, or runoff.

 We modeled three distinct scenarios to assess potential interventions: